Introduction

 Practical Application: Improving Ad Effectiveness with AI Diagnostics

-Buying the software is easy; integrating it into a high-performance workflow is where the ROI is generated.
-Here is a recommended framework for embedding Creative Score into a weekly sprint cycle.
+For AI-driven creative testing agencies, buying the software is only the first step; integrating predictive performance insights into a high-volume workflow is how they scale ROAS for clients.
+Here is a recommended framework for embedding Creative Score into an agency's weekly sprint cycle.

 Step 1: The Pre-Flight Audit (Monday) Before any new creative batch is uploaded to Ads Manager, run it through Creative Score.
 Establish a "Minimum Viable Score" (e.g., 75/100).
 Any asset scoring below this threshold is returned to design with specific notes from the diagnostic report (e.g., "Increase logo saliency," "Simplify copy").

-Step 2: The Budget Allocation Strategy (Tuesday) Use the Predictive ROAS score to tier your launch budgets.
+Step 2: The Budget Allocation Strategy (Tuesday) Use the predictive performance insights to tier your launch budgets and scale ROAS efficiently.

 Tier A (High Score): Launch with 1.5x standard test budget.
 These are your high-confidence bets.